bonniesdad/UltraHardcore/README.md

 ### Method 4: Manual File Copy

 1. Download the repository as a ZIP file from GitHub
-2. Extract all files to a new folder named `UltraHardcore`
+2. Extract all files to a new folder named `Ultra`
 3. Copy this folder to your `Interface\AddOns` directory
 4. Restart World of Warcraft if it's currently running